pytorch/torchtune/docs/source/install.rst

 If you already have PyTorch installed, torchtune will default to using that version.
 However, if you want to use the nightly version of PyTorch, you can append the ``--force-reinstall`` option to the above command.
-If you opt for this install method, you will likely need to change the "cpu" suffix in the index url to match your CUDA version.
-For example, if you are running CUDA 12, your index url would be "https://download.pytorch.org/whl/nightly/cu126";
+If you opt for this install method, you will likely need to change the "cpu" suffix in the index url to match your hardware backend.
-if you are running on intel XPU, your index url would be "https://download.pytorch.org/whl/nightly/xpu".
+For example, if you are running CUDA 12, your index url would be "https://download.pytorch.org/whl/nightly/cu126", and if you are running on Intel XPU, your index url would be "https://download.pytorch.org/whl/nightly/xpu".